interTwin-eu/itwinai/README.md

 the local filesystem after being downloaded.
 To clear cache you can use `micromamba clean -a`.
 Micromamba data are kept under the `$HOME` location.
 However, in some systems, `$HOME` has a limited storage space and it would be cleverer to install Micromamba in another location with more storage space.
 Thus by changing the `$MAMBA_ROOT_PREFIX` variable.
-See a complete installation example below, where the default `$MAMBA_ROOT_PREFIX` is overridden:
+See a complete installation example for Linux below, where the default `$MAMBA_ROOT_PREFIX` is overridden:

 ```bash